JeffDeCola/my-masters-thesis/preface/preface.md

 placed in a NASA satellite [Deco91a].

-* Built a stand-alone speaker dependent speech recognition system using Tis TMS320 digital signal processing (DSP) chip and standard parts in a real­time environment [Deco91b].
+* Built a stand-alone speaker dependent speech recognition system using TIs TMS320 digital signal processing (DSP) chip and standard parts in a real­time environment [Deco91b].

 * Used the description tool VHDL to model, simulate and synthesize a